In This Article

 Conclusion

 These basic strategies should let you automatically resolve most HTTP error codes.
-There are two strategies for avoiding most of the popular HTTP errors.
-You can set a basic loop to retry failed requests:
+There are two strategies for avoiding commonly encountered HTTP errors.
+You can set a basic loop to retry failed requests, or you can use the HTTPAdapter Python requests retry strategy.

-Finally, for 429, you can always switch your IP address each time you receive the error code.
+Additionally, for the 429 error, you can switch your IP address each time you receive the error code.
 An if statement and a new status_forcelist are all that's needed.

 FAQ